 3.7 We aim to process applications as quickly as possible.
 However, where there is an application deadline, applications may not be processed until after the deadline in order to ensure equal consideration.

-3.8 Offers of admission are communicated to applicants in clear and easy to understand language.
+3.8 Offers of admission are communicated to applicants in clear and easy to understand language

 3.9 We recognise the importance of providing feedback to unsuccessful applicants.
-Where an applicant is unsuccessful, we give a reason for this via UCAS for undergraduate applicants or by email for postgraduate applicants.
+Where an applicant is unsuccessful, we endeavour to give a reason for this via UCAS for undergraduate applicants or by email for postgraduate applicants.
 While the University aims to provide informative feedback that is helpful to applicants, it may not always be possible to provide highly specific or tailored advice.

 3.10 If the University makes a change to a course, which is deemed to impact significantly on the student, or withdraws a course after an application has been received, we will email applicants to explain the reason for the change or withdrawal and offer advice and guidance about alternative courses, either at QMU or elsewhere.